- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (27 Oct, 28 Oct, 29 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one and two (27 Oct, 28 Oct) and expected to be very low on day three (29 Oct).

 IIA.
-Geophysical Activity Summary 25/2100Z to 26/2100Z: The geomagnetic field has been at unsettled to minor storm levels for the past 24 hours.
-Solar wind speed reached a peak of 695 km/s at 26/1623Z.
-Total IMF reached 10 nT at 26/1153Z.
-The maximum southward component of Bz reached -9 nT at 26/1154Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 20986 pfu.
+Geophysical Activity Summary 25/2100Z to 26/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
+Solar wind speed reached a peak of 608 km/s at 26/1324Z.
+Total IMF reached 9 nT at 25/2326Z.
+The maximum southward component of Bz reached -7 nT at 26/0047Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 16463 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at unsettled to active levels on day one (27 Oct) and quiet to active levels on days two and three (28 Oct, 29 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (27 Oct) and quiet to unsettled levels on days two and three (28 Oct, 29 Oct).

 III.
 Event probabilities 27 Oct-29 Oct